 - GHIN Admin (Club Only)

 FAQs - World Handicapping

-1. When is the World Handicapping System going into effect?
+1. When did the World Handicapping System going into effect?

-In the United States, the Would Handicap System began on January 1, 2020.
+In the United States, the Would Handicap System went into effect on January 1, 2020.

-There are 10 major changes that will have an effect on your use of the handicap system.
-Please click here to read about these changes...
+There were 10 major changes that will have an effect on your use of the handicap system.
+Please click here to read about these changes.